antonfisher/antonfisher.github.io/_posts/2018-12-14-23-00-00-drive-distributed-storage-on-raspberry-pi.md

 The display consists of six segments, and each segment has 5x7 dots (not assembled yet):
 ![pimoroni phat display](/images/posts/10-raspberry-pi-storage/sloth-storage-phat.jpg)
-There is comprehensive [Python library](https://github.com/pimoroni/microdot-phat) that makes Micro Dot pHAT even easier to use.
+There is comprehensive [Python library](https://github.com/pimoroni/microdot-phat) that makes Micro Dot pHAT much easier to use.
-The library supports following actions: single dot turning on/off, printing text, and scrolling.
+The library supports: single dot turning on/off, printing text, and scrolling.
-This is how it looks in action (I used RPi Zero to debug display's code):
+This is how it looks in-action (I used RPi Zero to debug display's code):
 <center>
 ![pimoroni phat display animation](/images/posts/10-raspberry-pi-storage/sloth-storage-phat-animation.gif)
 </center>